I. HEALTH SERVICES

 - Affordable pricing for 12 months of comprehensive coverage

-The cost of the plan is $464 for coverage from July 15, 2018, to September 28, 2018.
-For all residential and international students entering in the Summer 2018 Quarter, the full charge will be posted to your student account and is payable with your Summer 2018 term tuition bill.
+The cost of the plan is $1,975 for coverage from September 28, 2018, to September 27, 2019.
+For all residential and international students entering in the Fall 2018 Quarter, the full charge will be posted to your student account and is payable with your Fall 2018 term tuition bill.
 The charge will remain until such time that you complete an online waiver form, demonstrating proof of comparable coverage.
 Waivers will only be accepted online through https://www.gallagherstudent.com/NEIT.

-Plan materials will be posted to the website as they become available to assist you in making your insurance decision.
+If beginning in the fall term, the deadline for waiving the insurance is Friday, September 21, 2018 at 11:59 p.m.
+Health plan materials have been posted to the website in order to assist you in making your insurance decision.
 Please consider your coverage options carefully.
 While a parent’s employer plan may provide adequate benefits close to home, HMO and PPO restrictions may limit coverage in the local area.
-The New England Institute of Technology Student Health Insurance Plan can cover these gaps and the high cost of deductibles in employer plans.
+The health insurance plan offered to New England Institute of Technology students can cover these gaps and the high cost of deductibles in employer plans.

 IV.
 COUNSELING SERVICES